Metals For Engagement Rings: What Is The Best One

 Compared to white gold and platinum, silver has a white-grayish gleam.
 Unfortunately, silver tarnishes and scratches quite easily, so it’s not the best option for engagement rings and wedding rings.
 It remains, however, a very valid option for fine and fashion jewelry.

-Does The Metal Color Influences the Diamond Color?
+Does the Metal Color Influence the Diamond Color (and Vice Versa)?

 Book an appointment with a diamond expert